Djzonk/RAGE/addons/main/README.md

 rage_main
 ========

-Backbone of other components, defining most of the commonly used macros.
+Backbone of other components, defining CBA and ACE frameworks